evgeniy-polyakov/as3-async/README.md

 ```

 ### Adding new tasks
-When your sequence is already running you can stil add new tasks to it.
+When your sequence is already running you can still add new tasks to it.
 Those new tasks will be executed as usual:
 ```actionscript
 var s:IAsync = async(new LoaderTask("some.swf"))
 s.await();
 s.then(new URLLoaderTask("some.xml"));
 ```
-> Be carefull with this feature.
+> Be careful with this feature.
 First of all don't add error handlers to the running sequence because you can get error before adding the handler.
 Also call `await` after adding new tasks to make sure the sequence continues if it is already complete.

 This feature can be usefull when implementing asynchronous queue that executes tasks one after another:
 ```actionscript